Electronic Annual Report

 The electronic Annual Report (eAR) is a survey of public water systems, currently required annually, to collect critical water system information intended to assess the status of compliance with specific regulatory requirements such as source water capacity, provides updated contact and inventory information (such as population and number of service connections), and provides information that is used to assess the financial capacity of water systems, among other information reported.
 The areas for which information is required to be reported is listed in the Log-in & Reporting Information section.

-The State Water Board has issued an eAR Technical Reporting Order (March 2023) to all public water systems required to submit an eAR.
+The State Water Board has issued a Technical Reporting Order (January 2024) to all public water systems.

 Water System Reporters - Where to Access the Report